sukumardhoni/reciflix-ionic/readme.md

 X :7. fb user complete functionality check
 X :8.
-Non fb user functionality use a blank user image from http://www.iconarchive.com/show/pretty-office-8-icons-by-custom-icon-design/User-yellow-icon.html
-9. hardware back button to be enabled except for the home page
+Non fb user functionality use a blank user image from http://www.iconarchive.com/show/pretty-office-8-icons-by-custom-icon-design/User-yellow-icon.html X :9. hardware back button to be enabled except for the home page
 2. Facebook ids for prod use (Venkat and Vinodh)

 bugs
-1. The error scenario when fb user k.venkat logs in and clicks on the favourites
-2. when there is no result for search the infinite scroll is triggered, need to take care of the condition
+X : 1.
+The error scenario when fb user k.venkat logs in and clicks on the favourites X : 2. when there is no result for search the infinite scroll is triggered, need to take care of the condition

 Recipe App with ionic